wearesierraleone/frontend/docs/DEVELOPER_GUIDE.md

 - Implementation: See `js/reply-handler.js` and `js/post-loader.js` for the implementation
 - Architecture: Separates reply handling functionality into a dedicated module for better maintainability
 - Integration: Properly integrates with the post display system via updated post-loader.js
+- Modal-Free UX: Uses direct UI updates instead of modal notifications for commenting features
-- Documentation: See changes documented in `CHANGES.md`
+- Documentation: See changes documented in `CHANGES.md` and `docs/COMMENT_SYSTEM.md`

 ### 2. Expandable FAQ Section
 - Implementation: See `faq.html` for the complete implementation